La Cresta, Riverside County, California

-La Cresta is a census-designated place (CDP) in the Santa Rosa Plateau region in Riverside County, California, United States.
+La Cresta is an unincorporated community in the Santa Rosa Plateau region in Riverside County, California, United States.
 It is situated west of Murrieta, north of Temecula and the San Diego County Border, and east of Orange County.
-It is centrally located approximately 55 miles from Downtown San Diego, 65 miles from Downtown Los Angeles, and 15 miles from the Pacific Ocean.
+It is centrally located approximately 55 miles from downtown San Diego, 65 miles from downtown Los Angeles, and 15 miles from the Pacific Ocean.
 The population of La Cresta is approximately 2,860.

 History

 Like many areas in California, prior to being developed, La Cresta was home to native American tribes whose artifacts and remnants can still be found today.
 Unlike the neighboring cities of Murrieta and Temecula which experienced significant growth in the late 1880s, early 1900s, and throughout the 1990s, La Cresta remained largely undisturbed.
 In 1971, as the valley matured and more people moved in, Dan Stephenson, Founder and Chairman of the Rancon Group, moved into land and estate sales.
 One of his first major developments was La Cresta.
-Stephenson’s group master-planned La Cresta to include estate properties linked by riding and walking trails.
+Stephenson's group master-planned La Cresta to include estate properties linked by riding and walking trails.
 The venture was a success and set the tone for future area development including the La Cresta Highlands and Santa Rosa West.